Fire and rescue services

 Take care when using public transport.

-Due to safety and security concerns, Australian Government officials and their families are advised to use public transport services in Israel and the West Bank that include security screening of passengers and luggage.
-This does not apply to taxis.
+Due to safety and security concerns, Australian government officials and their families are advised to use public transport services in Israel and the West Bank that include security screening of passengers and luggage.
+This doesn't apply to taxis.

-Tel Aviv's Ben Gurion International Airport remains open and commercial flights are available.
-However, the airport may pause operations due to heightened security concerns.
+Tel Aviv's Ben Gurion International Airport may pause operations due to heightened security concerns at any time and at short notice.
 This may cause flight delays or cancellations.
 Check with your airline for the latest updates before travelling.

 DFAT doesn't provide information on the safety of individual commercial airlines or flight paths.